Dominate-color/dominate-color-js/packages/react/README.md

 ```

 > **Warning**
->  if you use do not be lazy to add optimizeDeps to site config
+>  if you use vite, do not be lazy to add optimizeDeps to vite-config
 >
 > ```js
 >  optimizeDeps: {